F-35 fighter transforming defense industry says retiring chief

+* Says Third Point Offshore Fund up 0.8 percent in March, up 5.9 percent for the year.
+Source text for Eikon: Further company coverage: (Reporting By Simon Jessop)

-WASHINGTON The retiring chief of the trouble-plagued F-35 Joint Strike Fighter says he remains bullish about the hi-tech war plane, with costs soon to be further reduced as production takes off, and believes the programme will transform the aerospace industry.
+WASHINGTON, March 26 The retiring chief of the trouble-plagued F-35 Joint Strike Fighter says he remains bullish about the hi-tech war plane, with costs soon to be further reduced as production takes off, and believes the program will transform the aerospace industry.

 Tom Burbage, a former Navy test pilot and general manager of the F-35 program since its inception 12 years ago, said the $396 billion weapons program, which will create a supersonic, single-engine fighter jet for use by the United States and its allies, still made strategic sense.

-Mounting budget pressures and escalating threats made the coalition and joint-service warfare of the F-35 fighter more important than ever, Burbage, a top executive with manufacturer Lockheed Martin Corp (LMT.N), said on Tuesday.
+Mounting budget pressures and escalating threats made the coalition and joint-service warfare of the F-35 fighter more important than ever, Burbage, a top executive with manufacturer Lockheed Martin Corp, said on Tuesday.

 "The value proposition as it was stated then is even more important today," he told reporters.